Networking Architecture and Key Supporting Technologies for Human Digital Twin in Personalized Healthcare: A Comprehensive Survey: Key Technologies for Communication Layer

 Semantic communication is recognized as a promising technology to support the wide proliferation of intelligent devices, such as XR devices and smartphones, in HDT with specific requirements of huge radio resources, time-sensitivity of transmitted data, low latency and high accuracy.
-We highlight two potential benefits that semantic communication can bring to HDT. \begin{enumerate} \item \emph{Alleviating the burden on data transmission in HDT:} Take the application of XR in HDT as an example.
+We highlight three potential benefits that it can bring to HDT. \begin{enumerate}[-] \item \emph{Alleviating the burden on data transmission in HDT:} Take the application of XR in HDT as an example.
 In the scenario of telemedicine through HDT, VTs of doctors and patients are presented in a digital environment through XR, which generate massive of data in various of forms (e.g., text, audio, images, video and haptic) to be transmitted.
 To guarantee the ideal immersive experience for users, the end-to-end latency and data rate requirements have to be strictly met.
 In the semantic communication paradigm, the data can be extracted semantically first.
 This allows XR devices to transmit the information concerned by the XR server for operation after understanding and filtering out the irrelevant information to save bandwidth and reduce computing latency at the XR server.
 Meanwhile, the XR server can also extract semantic information, ignoring irrelevant details in the face of bandwidth constraints, and thereby reducing downlink pressure.
-Moreover, with the decrease of the amount of actual bits transmitted, all intelligent devices in HDT can work in a more energy-efficient manner. \item \emph{Promoting the data security and privacy in data transmission:} By pre-processing the source data in semantic communication, the communication parties (e.g., PT-VT pairs) only exchange semantic information extracted according to the communication tasks, instead of the complete source data, which can enhance the security of the network to a large extent.
-Moreover, communication parties in semantic communication are required to share their KBs to infer the semantic information.
-This hinders eavesdroppers to interpret valid information from the intercepted data without obtaining the specific KBs from the communication parties.
-It is of great significance to the privacy-sensitive health data transmitted in HDT. \end{enumerate}
+Moreover, with the decrease of the amount of actual bits transmitted, all intelligent devices in HDT can work in a more energy-efficient manner.
+Additionally, semantic communication can be used for efficient verification of PT-VT pair synchronization.
+The identification via channels is a recent and highly efficient semantic communication method that allows transmission of identifiers with doubly-exponential scaling in size with respect to the block length and code rate \cite{499,500}.
+It has been demonstrated that, via this approach, remarkable effectiveness may be achieved in verifying PT-VT pair synchronization for HDT \cite{501}.